laurapayancepeda/portfolioo/README.md

 #### Player Wellness, Workload and Weekly Outlook Dashboard and Report (Google Sheets)
-This time, I created a dashboard in Google Sheets to monitor individual players' wellness, workload, and weekly training outlook.
-The dashboard allows filtering by player and date, displaying key stats.
+This time, I created a dashboard in Google Sheets, part of a short course I took on how to track sports data (wellness and training session data) on a budget.
+I monitor player wellness, workload, and weekly training outlook.

 [Interact with the Dashboard](https://docs.google.com/spreadsheets/d/1gisvvZVAlLx6FwH7bA4Y9Drq9NLDplPc7EdhSW-Q-BU/edit?usp=sharing)